 The respondents were selected from eight communities in Ejisu Municipality namely; are Krapa, Ejisu, Kwamo, Fumesua, Adarko- Jarchie, Akyeakrom, Tikrom and Besease.
 A two stage sampling technique was adopted for this study.
-At the primary stage or the stage one, Ejisu Municipality will be purposely selected.
-Adopting a stratified sampling technique, the municipal was clustered in to eight strata.
-Criteria for the strata were on the basis of the population of the town and closeness or farness from the municipal capital (Ejisu).
+At the stage one, Ejisu Municipality was purposely selected.
+Adopting a stratified sampling technique, the municipal was clustered into four major clusters.
+A simple random method was used to select two communities from each cluster.
 Males who were married or co-habiting with their partners were purposively selected.
 At the secondary stage, simple random sampling technique was used to select proportional number of men who meet the inclusion from each of the clusters.
-This was done by spinning a pen at the centre of the community, the household where the pen's head will point to will be the starting point for the research team.
+This was done by spinning a pen at the centre of the community, the household where the pen's head pointed to became the starting point for the research team.
 This was done for all the eight communities.
 A total of 53 participants were recruited from each of the eight stratums.